abgroen/abgroen/content/podcast/0001_livealittle_sept20/index.md

 summary: Talking to ...
 tags:
 - Academic
-title: 'live.a.little [1]: Talk with Y'
+title: "live.a.little [1]: Talk with Y"
 ---

 **Create a free website with Academic using Markdown, Jupyter, or RStudio.
 Choose a beautiful color theme and build anything with the Page Builder - over 40 _widgets_, _themes_, and _language packs_ included!**